 Identifies Elemental Chlorine Free bleached wood pulp.
 It means that the bleaching process has been made without the use of chlorine dioxide.

-Paper characterized on the surface by drawings or textures in relief, obtained through the passage between a steel cylinder, which bears an engraved pattern, and a cylinder of sagging material.
+Paper characterized on the surface by textures in relief, obtained through the passage between a steel cylinder, which bears an engraved pattern, and a cylinder of sagging material.
 Designs can vary greatly, sometimes imitating the surface of other materials (canvas, wood, etc.).
 Embossing is carried out dry, after the paper production process, through the use of an embossing machine.
 Surface textures can be present on one side only (monogoffed paper) or on both sides.

 A sheet of resistant paper used in hardback binding; half of this quarto (four page section) is glued to the inside of the cover board, while the other side is partially glued to the book block.